 Today, it is imperative (some might argue even expected) for companies to analyze, summarize and derive meaningful information from all these scrambled pieces of data.
 Unfortunately, data doesn’t mean information unless you find insights in the form of patterns, trends, connections, or metrics to tell an actionable story.
 Finding these hidden insights in data has become extremely important for businesses and this is where machine learning comes into play.

-Machine learning automates analytical model building by analyzing data and employing techniques such pattern recognition, clustering, looking for similarities, creating decision trees, and finding and checking rules.
-As the created models are exposed to the onslaught of new and even continuous streams of data, computers can adapt to fine tune these models and algorithms to produce ever more reliable and repeatable decisions.
-Manually, it would be downright impossible to sift through tera or peta bytes of data every day.
+Machine learning automates analytical model building by analyzing data and employing techniques such as pattern recognition, clustering, looking for similarities, creating decision trees, and finding and checking rules.
+As the created models are exposed to the onslaught of new and even continuous streams of data, computers can adapt to fine-tune these models and algorithms to produce ever more reliable and repeatable decisions.
+Manually, it would be downright impossible to sift through tera or petabytes of data every day.

-Recent developments in distributed computing, in-memory databases, decreasing semi-conductor prices and the advent of cloud computing makes applying complex mathematical models to big data faster, cheaper and more achievable.
+Recent developments in distributed computing, in-memory databases, decreasing semiconductor prices and the advent of cloud computing make applying complex mathematical models to big data faster, cheaper and more achievable.
 From autonomous cars to automated medical diagnosis, online recommendation engines, fraud detection, or consumer credit decisions; all are powered by some form of machine learning.

 (i) Analyzing purchase history of their customers to predict and promote other items for a more personalized shopping experience